[home]

 What I Like to Do When I'm Not Working . . .

 Though far from a perfect dad or husband, a big priority for me is my family.
 Life is full of distractions and even good opportunities can obscure our vision and commitment to what is most important.
-Success at work is important and attractive, publications bring a kind of immortality, service to important causes such as my local church, and success in my hobbies are also important to me.
+Success at work is important and attractive, publications bring a kind of immortality, service to important causes I care about, and success in my hobbies are also important to me.
 However, I try not to let those keep me from attending to my most precious relationships with my wife and kids..

 Okay, my family, my hobbies, now, what is my escape?
 HOOP!
-I love basketball.
-I enjoy playing point guard and defense.
-A bounce pass that gets a guy a lay up and has the defense talking to each other is better than scoring myself.
+I enjoy basketball a lot too.
+Prefer point guard and defense.
+A bounce pass that gets a guy a lay up and has the defense talking to each other is my idea of a good time.
 Now that I'm not so hyper, I've actually got a jump shot.
-Don’t even get me started about hoop!
-But, you should know that I first really started playing the game on the old court behind Graham hall.
-And that I got to (try and) guard Michael’s little brother Larry Jordan.
 My Dad played high school ball in Brooklyn NY and even some small-time college ball.
-He was an old-school shooter (two handed set shot just like on Hoosiers) — and still regrets that they didn’t have the three-point line when he was playing.
-He’s also pretty sure that Bernard King (NBA legend) broke his Fort Hamilton High School scoring record.
+He was an old-school shooter (two handed set shot just like on Hoosiers) and always regreted that they didn’t have the three-point line when he was playing.
+He’s also pretty sure that Bernard King (NBA top 50 legend) broke his Fort Hamilton High School scoring record.

 Feel free to drop in and talk more about life and the "big picture" issues that should be a key part of your college experience.
 I'd like to hear your life story too!